-- All holes are either Reverse Circulation (RC) or Diamond Core Drill Holes. - All reported intersections from the current 2014 program are assayed at 1m intervals.
-Historic diamond drilling by Channel was sampled generally on 1.5m lengths, historic RC was sampled on 2m intervals. - Mineralised intervals reported with a maximum of 2 metre of internal dilution of less than 0.50g/t gold (Table 1) and 2g/t gold (Table2).
-No top cut. - Sample preparation and Fire Assay conducted by BIGS Ouagadougou.
-Assayed by 30 gram (Historically) or 50g (Currently) fire assay with AAS finish. - QA/QC protocol: For diamond core one blank and one standard inserted for every 18 core samples (2 QA/QC samples within every 20 samples dispatched, or 1 QA/QC sample per 10 samples despatched) and no duplicates. - QA/QC protocol: For RC samples we insert one blank, one standard and one duplicate for every 17 samples (3 QA/QC within every 20 samples or 1 every 8.5 samples).
+- All holes are Reverse Circulation (RC) aircore holes or Diamond Core holes. - All reported intersections from the current 2014 program are assayed at 1m intervals. - Mineralised intervals reported with a maximum of 2 metre of internal dilution of less than 0.50g/t gold (Table 2) or 2g/t Au (Table 3).
+No top cut applied. - Sample preparation and Fire Assay conducted by BIGS Ouagadougou.
+Assayed by 50g fire assay with AAS finish. - QA/QC protocol: For diamond core one blank and one standard inserted for every 18 core samples (2 QA/QC samples within every 20 samples dispatched, or 1 QA/QC sample per 10 samples despatched) and no duplicates. - QA/QC protocol: For RC samples we insert one blank, one standard and one duplicate for every 17 samples (3 QA/QC within every 20 samples or 1 every 8.5 samples).